nheron/droolsonboarding/gettingStarted/lesson_2__binding.md

 ![](drools/lesson2_fig10.png)
 ![](drools/lesson2_fig11.png)
 As expected, the "Credit Rule" is fired once and the "Debit Rule" is fired once also.
-The CashFlow movement of April 15 2016 is ignored as it does not fullfill the constraints.
+The CashFlow movement of April 15 2016 is ignored as it does not fulfill the constraints.